thegrumpys/odop/docs/Help/launchODOP.md

 At a minimum, each design type is supplied with a default design by the name of "startup".
-Leave this startup design selected in order to continue with the ODOP Instructions and Getting Started instructions.
+Leave this startup design selected in order to continue with the ODOP Introduction and Getting Started instructions.

 ![Start with Rectangular Solid](./png/SelectSolid.png "Start with Rectangular Solid")